Multi Vita Revolution™

 - May increase testosterone and IGF-1

-- Can help with insulin sensitivity and function.
+- Can help with carbohydrate metabolism.

 Copper has a number of interactions with another popular mineral, iron.
 They work together principally to foster iron’s purposes, but copper has a few of its own unique properties.

 - May support healthy brain function.

 - Supports well being.